Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This vegan Christmas pudding is a dairy and egg-free take on a traditional British pudding!
-It’s a steamed and sticky cake with boozy fruit and warming spices.
-Easy to make, rich, moist, dairy-free and gluten-free!
+I love making this vegan Christmas pudding as a dairy and egg-free twist on the traditional British dessert!
+It’s a steamed, sticky cake packed with boozy fruit and warming spices.
+This moist pudding is so easy to make, and works perfectly as a gluten-free option too.

 Traditional English vegan Christmas pudding topped with berries on a white plate.